Who Can Qualify for a HomeSafe Reverse Mortgage in Los Angeles in 2026?

 About George Kfoury

-George Kfoury (NMLS# 365129) has been licensed in the mortgage industry since 2003 and serves California seniors through Reverse Mortgage California.
-His work focuses on practical education, careful guideline review, and helping homeowners understand options before they make retirement housing decisions.
+George Kfoury (NMLS# 365129) has been licensed in the mortgage industry since 2003 and helps senior homeowners across California understand reverse mortgage and retirement mortgage options through Reverse Mortgage California.

-He serves homeowners statewide, including Los Angeles, Riverside, the Inland Empire, and surrounding California communities.
+He serves homeowners statewide, with local relevance in Los Angeles and throughout California.
 Learn more about George Kfoury, view the Los Angeles Google Business Profile, or call (909) 642-8258.